-Many community solar programs have no subscription fee and are easy to opt-out of.
+Many community solar farms have no subscription fee and are easy to opt-out of.
 Plus, you don’t need to install or maintain any equipment on your property.

 Which option is right for you?

-Here’s some of the main differences to keep in mind as you’re deciding between community and rooftop solar:
+Here are some of the main differences to keep in mind as you’re deciding between community and rooftop solar:

 |Cost||No upfront cost||Does have an upfront cost; $0-down financing available|